Kernix13/cy-pathway-readmes/web-dev.md

 <p align="center">---- The following are other optional headings that apply to all pathways ----</p>

-## Tech Stack
+## Future Improvements

-> _List of the tools, technologies, languages, etc. that you used._
+> _A list of features you would like to implement in the future._

 **Alternate titles**:

-- Tech Resources
-- Tech Stack Used
-- Programming Languages
+- Future Development
-- Tools Used
+- Future State

 ## Contributing